17 Top Marketing Channels for a B2B SaaS

 • If you can do anything to make them more engaged

-All this data makes it easier for personalization, and increase the likelihood of your target user signing up for your product.
+All this data makes personalization easier and increases the likelihood of your target user signing up for your product.

 Marketing Channel #2: Optimize Your Website for SEO to Capture Leads at a Much Lower Acquisition Cost